Christmas Sale - 10% off. Shop Now!

 Walking Alone - Keep a Self Defense Item

-Moving through a big city can be stressful on its own.
+Moving through a big city can be stressful enough.
 There are a lot of people, cars, noise, and distractions.
-But you can protect yourself by preparing beforehand, taking steps to keep your wits about you.
+But you can protect yourself by preparing beforehand and taking steps to keep your wits about you.

 Comments